swaptacular/swpt_accounts/protocol.rst

    removed.
 Some time after an account has been removed from the server's database, an `AccountPurge`_ message MUST be sent to inform about this. [#purge-delay]_

+   **Bit ``1``** has the meaning "system account".
+Clients can use this flag to mark a given account as "special".
+Different client implementations can use this flag for different purposes, and the server does not need to be aware of the meaning that the client assigns to it.

 config_data : string
    Additional account configuration settings.
 Different server